Jeremy-Cleland/Jeremy-Cleland.github.io/code401/Class-6.md

 - Q: What is Basic Authentication?

-  - A: Basic access authentication is a method for an HTTP user agent (e.g. a web browser) to provide a user name and password when making a request.
+  - A: Basic access authentication is a method for an HTTP user agent (e.g. a web browser) to provide a username and password when making a request.

-- Q: What properties are necessary in the header of a Basic Auth request?
+- Q: What properties are necessary for the header of a Basic Auth request?

   - A: Authorization: Basic `<credentials>`

-- Q: How are `username:password` in Basic Auth encoded?
+- Q: How are `username:` `password` in Basic Auth encoded?

   - A:  Base64 encoding of ID and password joined by a single colon :